Website Manager

 Code of Conduct

-The Mason S.A.Y. area has written a Code of Conduct for Parents/Players and a Code of Conduct for Coaches, which applies to all districts playing S.A.Y.
+The Mason S.A.Y. area has written a Code of Conduct which applies to all districts playing S.A.Y.
 Soccer in that area.
 This document covers players, coaches, referees, and spectators.
 If you cannot access this document online, we can provide a printed copy at your request.

 Registration and Refunds